Table of Contents

 Some yoga poses, such as forward bend or child's pose, are explicitly targeted at opening up the potential of mindfulness skills.

-Centering exercises
+Centering Exercises

-Centring exercises are designed to help you find inner calm and focus.
+Centering exercises are designed to help you find inner calm and focus.
 There are many different types of centering exercises, but they all share the goal of helping you connect with your inner self.

 Less of an exercise, mindfulness-based cognitive therapy (MBCT) is a type of therapy that combines cognitive behavioral therapy with mindfulness practices.
 Scientific research shows that MBCT effectively treats depression, anxiety, and other mental health conditions.